How to Easily Find and Fix Redirect Loops Error in WordPress

 Redirect Loop

-3 What Triggers Redirect Loops?
+2 What Triggers Redirect Loops?

-Alternately, here’s what the message looks like in Safari:
+Alternatively, here’s what the message looks like in Safari:

 Redirect loop error in Safari

-4 Why Are Redirect Loops Bad for SEO?
+3 Why Are Redirect Loops Bad for SEO?

-5 How to Find Redirect Loops
+4 How to Find Redirect Loops

 It’s easy to find these loops on your website.
 Rank Math plugin helps find the redirect loops with the Debug Redirections feature.

-Once you’ve enabled the Redirections module, you can enable Debug Redirections by navigating to Rank Math → General Settings → Redirections from your WordPress dashboard.
+Once you’ve enabled the Redirections module, you can enable Debug Redirections by navigating to Rank Math SEO → General Settings → Redirections from your WordPress dashboard.

 Debug Redirections in Rank Math

 When you enable this feature and land upon a redirect loop, you can click the Manage Redirections button to reach the specific redirection that is set and causing the issue.
+Once done, save your changes.

 Redirection Debugger

-You can use the Redirect Path browser plugin.
-Look up that URL and check where it redirects to—this will show you where the redirect loop begins.
+Another way to find redirect loops is to use the Redirect Path browser plugin.
+Look up that URL and check where it redirects to; this will show you where the redirect loop begins.

-Another easy way to look for the redirect loops is to use a redirect checker like SerpWox.
+You can also use a redirect checker like SerpWox.
 Enter your URL, and the tool will check all versions of it for redirects.
 It will also provide a score that lets you know at a glance how many redirects are active for that URL.

 SerpWox redirect checker